IgSokolov/CAN-logger/README.md

 ## Todos
 - [x] Make CLI interface with :unix-opts
-- [ ] Show CAN-IDs of the frames not listed in config file
+- [x] Show CAN-IDs of the frames not listed in config file
+- [ ] Open congif manager when a user clicks on a tile with unknown CAN id
 - [ ] Decode binary payload (valve postions, on/off flags, etc.)
 - [ ] Decode multiplexed payload
 - [ ] Make _stop_ button